 East Bay Agency for Children offers the following programs for impacted children and youth.

-Called Counseling Enriched and Intensive Counseling Enriched, these dual educational and therapeutic classrooms enable children to learn techniques for self-regulating their emotions and behavior while receiving academic instruction.
-An EBAC behavioral health therapist works with each child based upon their individualized treatment plan.
+Intensive Counseling Enriched classrooms are dual educational and therapeutic classrooms that enable children to learn techniques for self-regulating their emotions and behavior while receiving academic instruction.
+An EBAC behavioral health therapist works with each child to achieve goals based upon his or her individualized treatment plan.
 Behavioral coaches shadow the children all day long in the classroom providing real-time intervention and affirmation to support positive behavioral changes and self-regulation.

-Nearly 100 children receive these intensive behavioral health services from EBAC annually in 6 classrooms in the San Leandro and Oakland Unified School Districts.
+Annually, over 50 children receive these intensive behavioral health services from EBAC in 5 classrooms in the Alameda Unified School District.